 The American Heart Association advises that no more than 1 to 2 pounds (0.45 to 0.9 Kg) of weight should be lost in a week.
 Losing more than this may increase your risk of metabolic disorders such as diabetes and glucose intolerance leading to an increased risk for heart disease and stroke.
 Rapid weight loss can promote unhealthy eating patterns as well as leaving you feeling fatigued due to an inadequate daily caloric intake.
 In addition, losing weight too rapidly increases your risk of gaining back unwanted weight even faster.
 One medical study investigated weight gain after dieting and suggests that around 95 % of dieters who lose weight, regain it all again (and sometimes more) within one to five years.

-Why is the weight loss percentage calculator so useful for weight loss?
+Why is the weight loss percentage calculator so useful?

 Research conducted by Rena Wing suggests that keeping track of your weight is a successful technique towards shedding those unwanted pounds.
 The key to weight loss tracking, however, is to use the information revealed to quickly make adjustments to any fluctuations in weight or body size.
 Weighing yourself, although useful in monitoring progress, does not always show the whole picture.
 If you have incorporated some weight lifting or strength training into your weight loss efforts, than the amount of muscle and tone of your body may be just as important, if not more so, than the figures on the weighing scales.
 Resistance or strength training has been shown in several scientific studies to increase your basal metabolic rate and aid fat loss from the body.